Jokymon/forth-vm-sim/doc/virtual_machine.rst

 ^^^^^^^^^

 In most cases when registers need to be encoded in the opcodes, the following mapping is used.

- * `u16` - unsigned 16-bit immediate operand in little endian encoding
- * `rr` - encoding for operations between two registers
- * `rop` - encoding for operations between a direct register and indirect register with prefix or postfix operations

 +-----------+----------+
 | Register  | Encoding |